rom618/8-puzzle/README.md

 The brute force method explores all possible moves from a given configuration to find a solution.
 This approach is straightforward but may not be efficient for puzzles that are far from the solution.

-### Features

 - Exhaustive search of all possible configurations
 - Guaranteed to find a solution (if one exists)

 ## Heuristic Approach

-The heuristic approach uses intelligent algorithms, such as A* (A-star) search, combined with heuristics like the Manhattan Distance or Misplaced Tiles to solve the puzzle more efficiently.
+The heuristic approach uses intelligent algorithms, such as A\* (A-star) search, combined with heuristics like the Manhattan Distance or Misplaced Tiles to solve the puzzle more efficiently.

-### Features

 - Optimized search using heuristics
 - Faster solution finding for complex puzzles